 In this video tutorial, you will learn how to create a simple, beautiful "painted" buttercream technique as well as how to create matching pastel chocolate spheres.

 I love buttercream techniques and especially techniques that have lots of color and texture!
-Today's cake design is a combination of a couple of cake trends that I've seen lately, which are very simple to create (hooray)!
-This cake has a Katherine Sabbath feel to it with it's use of chocolate spheres and fun textures.
+Today's cake design is a combination of a couple of cake trends that I've seen lately, which are very simple to create!

 Materials:

 In this video, we decorated a four layer double barrel cake.
 As usual, the bottom two layers are on their own cake cardboard cut down to size, with four bubble tea straws inserted and cut to the height of the bottom two layers.
 Then the next two (filled) cake layers are on their own cardboard cake circle cut to size, and placed on top of the bottom tier.
 Cake is frosted as one.)
-We frosted this cake with our fluffy vanilla buttercream frosting.
+We frosted this cake with our fluffy vanilla buttercream frosting, but our Classic Vanilla Buttercream is a great option too.

 Candy Coating - Use your candy coating of choice.
 We used Candiquick bark coating